cthit/ArmIT/README.md

 Developed and designed by the following members in ArmIT'23:

-Annelie Hansson, Mikael Motin, Liam Mayor
+Annelie Hansson, Liam Mayor, Mikael Motin